Internet fraud warning

 Common fraudulent methods:

 - You are interested in buying an online product.
 The seller suggests sending you the product for inspection.
 You must then pay into an account supposedly run by DPD.
 The seller says you will get your money back if you cancel the order.
 If you go ahead, the money will go into the seller’s account.
 It therefore seems that you run no risk as a buyer.
 You often see links on the left-hand side of a site to official websites like DPD The fraudsters use terms such as ‘DPD International’ or ‘DPD International agent’.

 - You receive an email purporting to be from DPD, with a signature such as ‘from your DPD team’ for example.
 The email requires you to pay money in advance for a supposed parcel delivery.
 In some cases, you are asked to provide sensitive information such as PIN numbers, passwords or credit card details.

 DPD never accepts payment in advance for transport or purchases of goods!
 This always applies, whether the payment request comes supposedly from DPD directly, or that a seller wants to payment to be made through (seemingly) DPD, thereby placing DPD as a neutral service provider in the payment process.
 The only exception where DPD will accept payment is for Cash-on-Delivery shipments.
 Payment is only due for these COD shipments at the actual moment of delivery, and at no other time.

 If you suspect attempted fraud, we advise you to go straight to the local police or public prosecutor with your complaint, in order to avoid any future criminal offences.

-If you are in any doubt about a message, DPD will gladly help you via the following email address email@example.com.
+- Dutch customers and receivers: if you are in any doubt about a message, DPD will gladly help you via the following email address [email protected].